 As part of our business strategy, we may acquire or make investments in complementary companies, products, or technologies.
-For example, in December 2013, we acquired Morta Security, Inc., in April 2014, we acquired Cyvera Ltd. ("Cyvera"), and in May 2015, we acquired CirroSecure, Inc., all of which were cybersecurity companies.
+For example, in April 2014, we acquired Cyvera Ltd. ("Cyvera") and, in May 2015, we acquired CirroSecure, Inc. In addition, we recently announced our acquisition of LightCyber Ltd. ("LightCyber"), which we completed in February 2017.
+We believe that our acquisition of LightCyber will expand the functionality of our nextgeneration security platform with the addition of LightCyber's behavioral analytics technology.
 Our ability as an organization to acquire and integrate other companies, products, or technologies in a successful manner is unproven.
 The identification of suitable acquisition candidates is difficult, and we may not be able to complete such acquisitions on favorable terms, if at all.
 If we do complete future acquisitions, we may not ultimately strengthen our competitive position or achieve our goals and business strategy, we may be subject to claims or liabilities assumed from an acquired company, product, or technology, and any acquisitions we complete could be viewed negatively by our end-customers, investors, and securities analysts.
 In addition, if we are unsuccessful at integrating past or future acquisitions, or the technologies associated with such acquisitions, into our company, the revenue and operating results of the combined company could be adversely affected.
 Any integration process may require significant time and resources, which may disrupt our ongoing business and divert management's attention, and we may not be able to manage the integration process successfully.
 We may not successfully evaluate or utilize the acquired technology or personnel, realize anticipated synergies from the acquisition, or accurately forecast the financial impact of an acquisition transaction and integration of such acquisition, including accounting charges and any potential impairment of goodwill and intangible assets recognized in connection with such acquisitions.
 We may have to pay cash, incur debt, or issue equity or equity-linked securities to pay for any future acquisitions, each of which could adversely affect our financial condition or the market price of our common stock.
 Furthermore, the sale of equity or issuance of equity-linked debt to finance any future acquisitions could result in dilution to our stockholders.
 See the risk factors entitled "Our failure to raise additional capital or generate the significant capital necessary to expand our operations and invest in new products and subscriptions could reduce our ability to compete and could harm our business" and "The issuance of additional stock in connection with financings, acquisitions, investments, our stock incentive plans, the conversion of our Notes or exercise of the related warrants, or otherwise will dilute all other stockholders."
 The occurrence of any of these risks could harm our business, operating results, and financial condition.